open-telemetry/oteps/text/0148-sampling-probability.md

 `sampling.traceidratio.adjusted_count=C`, where `C` is the reciprocal of the configured trace ID ratio.

-The returned tracestate used for the child context SHOULD have the tracestate `head_probability` key set to the configured trace ID ratio.
+The returned tracestate used for the child context MUST have the tracestate `head_probability` key set to the configured trace ID ratio.
 ```